Quiz

 For sure!
 Imagine we are using the in-memory

-, which just uses the following methods:add
+DataStore, which just uses the following methods:addgetgetAllremove

 Now, we happen to know that internally, there's a dictionary, so instead of using

-on the dictionary.
+getandaddto increment a value, we decide to reach inside and do a+=on the dictionary.
 Our code works and saves us a little bit of time.Later, the project manager decides to swap out the in-memory

-module.The coffeerun code breaks horribly, and the manager eventually finds the culprit: it was us and our violation of the abstraction barrier.
+DataStorefor the cloud-basedRemoteDataStoremodule.The coffeerun code breaks horribly, and the manager eventually finds the culprit: it was us and our violation of the abstraction barrier.
 We didn't stick to the prescribed API (the published methods) and so the project broke.

 - all clear! / There are no topics I would like to talk about.